ccgilroy/ma-thesis/doc/ma_draft/05_results.md

 married & 0.19 & 0.20 & 0.27 & 0.27 & 0.44 & 0.43\\
 white & 0.60 & 0.60 & 0.51 & 0.51 & 0.48 & 0.46\\
 median income & 63916.50 & 68341.77 & 48446.03 & 50195.39 & 64326.67 & 61341.20\\
+\addlinespace
 median rent & 1229.51 & 1319.33 & 1000.13 & 1056.72 & 1167.82 & 1194.26\\
+population density & 29724.92 & 31188.73 & 12032.03 & 12864.39 & 10300.26 & 10715.10\\
 \bottomrule
 \end{tabular}
 \end{table}

 On average, tracts in gay neighborhoods are more educated, and have become more educated.
 They are skewed more male than other tracts, have fewer different-sex married couples, and are whiter, but these characteristics do not change much, on average, in the short window of time covered by my data.
 Economically, they start off with higher median incomes and rents, and these also increase.
 The excluded tracts with gay bars fall between on demographic characteristics, and below on economic characteristics.

-Next, I illustrate systematic variation by looking at each gay neighborhood relative to its own context.
+To better illustrate this systematic variation, I examine each gay neighborhood relative to its own context.
 This is what I show in Figure 3 for the four demographic characteristics, plotting neighborhood-level characteristics against those same characteristics at the county level.[^county_medians] Here I move from presenting results about Census tracts to presenting results for gay neighborhoods, which are clusters of tracts as defined previously.

 [^county_medians]: I have not yet obtained county-level data for median income or median rent, but plan to do so.
 These cannot be calculated directly from tract-level data.

 ![Gay neighborhoods in context.
 Red lines represent parity.](../../output/figures/demographic_comparison.png)

-These gay neighborhoods systematically differ from their broader urban contexts.
+These gay neighborhoods differ systematically from their broader urban contexts.
 They are whiter, more male, more educated, and less married.
 All of this conforms to our expectations and preconceptions for gay neighborhoods.
 Though I do not measure the individual cooccurrence of these traits, and I of course cannot measure sexual orientation, these trends are consistent with the idea that these neighborhoods are spaces for white, middle-class, gay men.

 The scale of variation differs by variable.
-Counties are clustered tightly at a little under 50% male; gay neighborhoods occupy a narrow range from 50% to 60% male.
+Counties are clustered tightly at just under 50% male; gay neighborhoods occupy a narrow but higher range from 50% to 60% male.
 By contrast, there is much more heterogeneity in how white a county and its corresponding gay neighborhoods are.

 From Figure 3, we also begin to see what change in these neighborhoods looks like.
 To highlight this process more clearly, I now present bivariate plots of different sets of variables.
 In these, both axes are neighborhood-level characteristics.
 Each point is a single neighborhood in either 2006-2010 or 2011-2015, and an arrow connects the earlier observation to the later one for the same neighborhood.

 ![Divergent trajectories.](../../output/figures/white_married_2way.png)

 Figure 4 presents two demographic characteristics without a single coherent trajectory: the proportion of white individuals and the proportion of different-sex married couple households.
-One demographic implication of the "there goes the gayborhood" hypothesis is the idea that gay neighborhoods are experiencing an influx and increased prevalence of straight, white, married couples across the board, and that this is what poses a general threat to gay culture and institutions in these spaces.[^prevalence] From these data, this is not necessarily true.
-Of course, this descriptive finding is subject to the caveat that I am observing a short period of time with noisy data.
-Further investigation could confirm or undermine this.
+One demographic implication of the "there goes the gayborhood" hypothesis is the idea that gay neighborhoods are experiencing an influx and increased prevalence of straight, white, married couples across the board, and that this is what poses a general threat to gay culture and institutions in these spaces.[^prevalence] From these data, this does not appear to be be consistently true across gay neighborhoods, though that trajectory does appear valid for some well-studied neighborhoods such as Boystown and Andersonville in Chicago.
+While I only observe change over a short period of time, and the data presented contain noise and measurement error, this suggests one benefit of looking at a broader range of cities and neighborhoods.
+The model results below will test and refine this finding.

 [^prevalence]: Strictly speaking, an influx would refer to counts, and increase prevalence would refer to proportions.
 If in-migration and displacement is the primary concern, the former matters more; if change in the culture or tone of an area matters more, the latter does.
-I present the latter here.
+Because my concern is the potential demographic sources of cultural changes, I present the latter here.

 ![Coherent trajectories.](../../output/figures/inc_education_2way.png)

-The second plot, Figure 5 shows median income, an economic indicator, and education, a demographic trait associated with class.
+Figure 5 contrasts with Figure 4.
+This plot shows median income, an economic indicator, and education, a demographic trait associated with class.
 Both of these are associated with processes of gentrification.
 For these, the trajectories for the majority of gay neighborhoods is clear: they are becoming more educated and wealthier.
 Recall, as shown above, that these neighborhood begin in the first time period with a more highly educated population than average for their contexts, and with higher rents and incomes.
-It appears, descriptively, that gay neighborhoods in recent times are generally experiencing changes that strongly resemble gentrification.
+It appears, descriptively, that gay neighborhoods in recent times are generally experiencing changes consistent with gentrification.
+Again, the model results below attempt to account for this.

 In summary, I have described what gay neighborhoods were like in the recent past, and how they have changed.
 Gay neighborhoods look different from their contexts, and they share similarities with each other.
-On some axes of structural change---those consistent with what we might call gentrification---they exhibit consistent trends.
-On others---those that would allow us to ascribe a clear narrative about the reasons for this change---they do not.
+On some axes of demographic and economic change---those consistent with what we might call gentrification---they exhibit consistent trends.
+On others---those that would allow us to ascribe a clear narrative about the reasons for this change---the patterns are not as clear.

 While I have deliberately broadened my sample beyond the most prototypical set of cities with gay neighborhoods, I haven also taken care to exclude cities and neighborhoods that do not clearly belong.
 As a result, the heterogeneity and coherence of different aspects of these neighborhoods are both striking.